Are you looking for a pro-level RAW image editor that operates perfectly as a standalone solution, or as a plug-in for Adobe products?

 - Most in-camera RAW formats are supported

-The latest version of Exposure builds upon X5 with a number of key new features:
+The latest version of Exposure builds upon X6 with a number of key new features:

-Out of all these updates, the main ones that will benefit most photographers are the improvements to general UI speed, and the impressive new one-click auto adjustment feature.
+Out of all these updates, the main ones that will benefit most photographers are the improvements to general UI speed, the new masking tool and the workspaces feature.

-Exposure X6 is a complete photo editing and file management package that can also operate seamlessly with Adobe products such as Photoshop and Lightroom.
+Exposure X7 is a complete photo editing and file management package that can also operate seamlessly with Adobe products such as Photoshop and Lightroom.

 It’s one of the most user-friendly editing tools I have ever used thanks to its easy to follow menu system.

-I found inspiration through taking older RAW files and taking a crack at editing them with the creative tools found in X6.
+I found inspiration through taking older RAW files and taking a crack at editing them with the creative tools found in X7.